cimo/Ms_automate_test/README.md

 docker compose -f docker-compose.yaml --env-file ./env/local.env up -d --build
 ```

-2. If you have a proxy edit the file ".curlrc, .npmrc, .wgetrc" in the "docker" folder with your setting and wrinte on terminal:
+2. If you have a proxy execute this command (if you use a certificate put it in "certificate" folder):

 ```
 DOCKERFILE="Dockerfile_local_proxy" docker compose -f docker-compose.yaml --env-file ./env/local.env up -d --build